felisawiley/hacker_news_digest/README.md

 # hacker_news_digest

-This Python project sends an email digest containing a snapshot of the HN Hiring webpage for Python jobs every Friday morning at 8:00 am.
-The email provides an overview of the main content of the page, and when you click the link in the email, it takes you directly to the website.
+This Python project sends an email digest containing a snapshot of the HN Hiring webpage for Python jobs every Friday at 8:00 am.
+The email provides an overview of the page's primary content, and when you click the link in the email, it takes you directly to the website.

 **Dependencies**